istmobiome/istmobiome-web/content/project/betancur-r-fish-tree/index.md

                         replacement = "")
 ```

 At this point, if I try to merge all three data frames, something will look a bit fishy.
-You see, the tree has 1992 species in it, yes the merged data frame has 2000 lines.
+You see, the tree has 1992 species in it, yet the merged data frame has 2000 lines.
 So, I need to see if anything is duplicated.
 Sure enough, when I look at the species list I see there are 4 species that are duplicates.

 ```r
 tree_names_dashes[duplicated(tree_names_dashes[,1:1]),]